MarvinClerge/Calibre/README.md

 #### PostgreSQL
 Used to store and manage user information.
 #### Ruby on Rails
-Used to create a backend JSON API that allow users to save their playlists and allow authentication.
+Used to create backend JSON API.
+#### Javascript
+Used to create frontend, DOM manipulation, user interface, and fetching data from backend API.

 ## Installation
 In order to use this application ruby and the ruby gem must be installed
 ### MAC OS
 1. Download both the frontend and backend of Calibre
 2. Go to the backend folder location in your terminal and run bundle install
-3. After the installation is complete run rails db:migrate and rails db:seed to create the database
+3. After the installation is complete run `rails db:migrate` and `rails db:seed` to create the database
-4. Run rails s to start the backend rails server
+4. Run `rails s` to start the backend rails server
 5. Go to the frontend folder location in your terminal
-6. Open index.html in your browser
+6. Open `index.html` in your browser

 ## How to use?
-After completing the installation.
-You can now use the site.
-Here are the myriad of things you can do starting with the navbar.
+After installation this application offers a variety of activities.
+Below are the myriad of things you can do:

 #### Searching
-In the center of the navbar you will see a large search bar.
-If you type in and click the search icon or press enter you will be taken to a new page containing your search results.
+In the center of the navbar, there will be a large search bar.
+A user can use this to search for videos and music by title.
+A new page with then render containing the user’s search results.
 #### Login
-In the top right if the navbar you will find the login input.
+In the top right of the navbar the user will find the login input.
 This site only needs a username to login.
-After typing in your username if you have made a playlist previously it will be loaded.
-If not then your modifications to your playlist will now be saved
+After typing the username the user’s previously saved playlist will be loaded.
+Once logged in a user any modifications to the user’s playlist will now be automatically saved.
 #### Switching Sections
-Under the navbar there will be two tab buttons that allow you to switch between the playing and the browsing section.
+Under the navbar, there will be two tab buttons that allows the user to switch between the playing content and the browsing content.
 #### Playlist
-In the right side of the playing section you can manage your playlist.
-In the upper section of the playlist you can shuffle, repeat, play previous, and play next songs.
-In the list of songs you can play, remove, and change the song’s order.
+When a user is playing media content they can manage their playlist on the right side of the screen.
+A user can play, shuffle, repeat, remove, change order, play previous and play next on all media content within their playlist.
 #### Likes & Comments
-Under the video player you will find the likes and comments section.
-Here if you are logged in you can like a video by clicking the fire button, and comment by typing in the comment box and submitting.
+If a user is logged in they can like a media item by clicking the fire button, and/or comment on media item.
 #### Browsing and Suggestions
-At the bottom of the playing section and in the browsing sections there will be a variety of blocks for videos and music.
-Clicking on the play button will take you to the playing section and start the media.
-If you click the add button it will be added to your playlist.
-If you have added the video or song to your playlist you will not be able to add it again.
+On each media item card a user can click play to view the media content.
+If the user clicks the + button it will be added to their playlist.
+The user can only add the media item to their playlist once.

 ## Screenshots